MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 ## Advanced concepts

-### Write data into customer, owner, and regarding fields
+### Write data into customer, owner, and regarding columns

-To write data into customer, owner, and regarding fields, two fields must be populated.
+To write data into customer, owner, and regarding columns, two columns must be populated.

 | column category | Example settings |
 | --- | --- |